Infill is the loose particles that are brushed into the synthetic turf playing field’s carpet.

 Nike Grind Infill

-Nike Grind recently selected AstroTurf as its partner to create cutting-edge turf systems.
+Nike Grind has selected AstroTurf as its partner to create cutting-edge turf systems.
 As such, Nike Grind is ONLY available for AstroTurf systems.
 Nike Grind infill is a rubber infill material that is derived from the excess materials collected during the manufacturing of Nike shoes.
 The rubber outsoles are collected, chopped up and sized for optimal field drainage, and encapsulated with a premium green coating that bolsters infill resiliency and creates a more uniform and plush field appearance.

 - Nike Grind is engineered for human contact and conforms to Nike’s stringent quality standards and Restricted Substances List (RSL)